-The rules on the composition and operation of the Audit and Control Committee and the Appointments and Remuneration Committee are expressly included in the Board Regulations with regard to all points indicated, except for the final part of the letter c) "that they account, at the first plenary session of the Board of Directors following its meetings, for their activities and answers for the work carried out", although both committees carry out this task in practice.
+of Directors following its meetings, for their activities and answers for the work carried out", although both committees carry out this task in practice.

-- 53. The task of supervising compliance with corporate governance rules, internal codes of conduct and corporate social responsibility policy should be assigned to one board committee or split between several, which could be the audit committee, the appointments committee, the corporate social responsibility committee, where one exists, or a dedicated committee established ad hoc by the board under its powers of self-organisation, with at the least the following functions: - a) Monitor compliance with the Company's internal codes of conduct and corporate governance rules. - b) Oversee the communication and relations strategy with shareholders and investors, including small- and mediumsized shareholders. - c) Periodically evaluate the effectiveness of the Company's corporate governance system, to confirm that it is fulfilling its mission to promote the corporate interest and catering, as appropriate, to the legitimate interests of remaining stakeholders.
+- b) Oversee the communication and relations strategy with shareholders and investors, including small- and medium-sized shareholders. - c) Periodically evaluate the effectiveness of the Company's corporate governance system, to confirm that it is fulfilling its mission to promote the corporate interest and catering, as appropriate, to the legitimate interests of remaining stakeholders.